MartijnWisse/mirte_workshop/launch_files.md

 ```bash
 $ python3 arm_server.py
 ```
-For `rosrun` and `roslaunch` to work, you must tell Linux that your python files are executable:
+For `rosrun` and `roslaunch` to work, you must tell Linux that your Python files are executable:
 ```bash
 $ chmod +x python_file_name.py
 ```